-To consider the revised Statement of Principles, under the provisions of the Gambling Act 2005 (i.e. the local policy statement for the management of gambling activity within the boundary of Rhondda Cynon Taff County Borough Council), for the period 2019 - 2021 in accordance with statutory requirements.
+1.1 The purpose of the report is to consider the revised Statement of Principles, under the provisions of the Gambling Act 2005 (i.e. the local policy statement for the management of gambling activity within the boundary of Rhondda Cynon Taf County Borough Council), for the period 2019 - 2021 in accordance with statutory requirements.